What You Need To Know:

 Hromadske’s Angelina Kariakina spoke to the Secretary General of the OSCE, Lamberto Zannier in New York on 21st February 2017.

 My assessment is not positive because this complicates things.
 It’s not only a matter of the passports themselves, but the recognition of the passports, even if it is justified for humanitarian reasons, it implies recognition of the authorities that have issued the passports.
 And of course, this then gives status to those authorities.
-This will obviously complicate things in Minsk, because if on one end, you are looking at decentralisation and elections at some point, how does this square with the fact that these separatist authorities now feel that there is a degree of international recognition.
+This will obviously complicate things in Minsk, because if on one end, you are looking at decentralization and elections at some point, how does this square with the fact that these separatist authorities now feel that there is a degree of international recognition.
 I’ve heard from the Russians that this is a temporary measure, let’s hope it is a temporary measure, to address some urgent humanitarian issues, but then we can go back to where we were before and we can keep working on the longer term issues.

 Do you have any understanding of the motivation?
 Why did it happen?

 Well, no. I think you should ask the Russians about that.
 What I noticed was the timing, because when this happened I was in Munich, I heard some statements from the US leadership, including the Vice President Pence, on the re-commitment to NATO, all very firm statements in continuity of the positions we heard during the Obama administration on Ukraine.
 So the fact that there was no significant change on the American positions on these keys issues for Russia, somehow coincided with this announcement, So I don’t know whether this is just a casual coincidence, or whether it was a reaction to some of the statements.
-That will have to be seen in time, whether there is a more polarised political environment around the management of this crisis.
+That will have to be seen in time, whether there is a more polarized political environment around the management of this crisis.

 In light of all those things, how would you assess the Minsk progress right now?
 What is the main obstacle right now in creating the roadmap for going ahead with the Minsk agreement?

 Well there are obviously issues in the substance, but the biggest problem we have is in the sequencing of the steps, because on the one side, the Ukrainian side, there is a sequencing which is looking at creating an environment that would allow for the following steps: the ceasefire, the withdrawal of weapons, a situation of peace and the absence of daily ceasefire violations.
 That would then create the condition for the next steps.
-On the other hand, we hear from the separatists that the absence of a clear indication on how the other issues will be solved, the decentralisation and the election etc. Without that there is no chance of creating calm on the front line.
+On the other hand, we hear from the separatists that the absence of a clear indication on how the other issues will be solved, the decentralization and the election etc. Without that there is no chance of creating calm on the front line.
 So it’s a bit of a chicken and egg issue, but it’s obviously complicating things a lot, and with this difficult logic, it is also difficult to find a strong commitment to really look into the details of every aspect of the implementation of Minsk.

 What does it take for the OSCE to get to the Russia-Ukraine border?
 What is the main obstacle to get there for the monitors?